FAQs for potential international partners

 Partners need to decide where the programmes run best, based on local culture and settings.
 Zippy’s Friends is designed for children aged 6 – 7 years old.
 In some countries, these children are in the top year of kindergarten; in others, they’re at primary school.
 However, some partners run Zippy's Friends successfully with 5 – 6 year-olds; others find it runs best with 7 – 8 year-olds.

-In many countries, both Zippy’s Friends and Apple’s Friends are run effectively in classes of 25 – 30 children, delivered by one adult.
+In many countries, the Skills for Life programmes are run effectively in classes of 25 – 30 children, delivered by one adult.
 If classes are too small (under ten children) they may not generate enough ideas to make the most of the programmes.
 If classes are too large, it may be difficult for children to participate in the activities, and some may feel left out.

 Our programmes are designed for whole class use, so that children generate lots of different strategies, and less able children can hear the ideas of others.
-However, the programmes can be reinforced later with individual children using our Inclusion Supplement.
+However, the programmes can be reinforced later with individual children using the Additional Activities.

-The Inclusion Supplement is designed for use with children with mild special needs in mainstream schools.
-The Special Needs Supplement contains a wide variety of adapted activities and is suitable for children in special schools with more profound needs.
+The Special Needs Supplement contains a wide variety of adapted activities and is suitable for children in special schools.

-These are under development and should be available in the next few years.
+These are being piloted and should be available soon.

 Yes.
-Every three or four years, Partnership for Children hosts an international workshop to which all Coordinators from partner organisations are invited.
-These are very fruitful and joyful occasions where partners share experience and best practice, meet old friends and make new ones.
+Several times a year, Partnership for Children hosts online partner meetings.
+These are fruitful and joyful occasions where partners share experience and best practice, meet old friends and make new ones.